 If HeavyM doesn’t appear in this list, follow the instructions in step b.

 b.
-Forcing the projection to run on your NVIDIA graphics card
+Forcing the projection and app to run on your NVIDIA graphics card

 If you notice that HeavyM is not running on the correct graphics card by default, you have to force it.

 1. In the NVIDIA Control Panel you’ve previously opened, go to “3D Settings → Manage 3D Settings“ and select the “Program Settings tab“.